cloudControl/documentation/Platform Documentation.md

 A deployment is the running version of one of your branches made accessible via a [provided subdomain](#provided-subdomains-and-custom-domains).
 It is based on the branch of the same name.
 Exception: the default deployment is based on the master (Git) / trunk (Bazaar).

-Deployments run independently from each other, including seperate runtime environments, file system storage and Add-ons (e.g. databases and caches).
+Deployments run independently from each other, including separate runtime environments, file system storage and Add-ons (e.g. databases and caches).
 This allows you to have different versions of your app running at the same time without interfering with each other.
 Please refer to the section about [development, staging and production environments](#development-staging-and-production-environments) to understand why this is a good idea.